shaslip/faa-wmtscheduler-dl/README.md

 # FAA WMT Scheduler Downloader

 An automated script using Playwright to log into the FAA WMT Scheduler, navigate Okta authentication, and download the current and next pay period schedules to a JSON file.
-The JSON file could then be ready by (for exampel) a desktop widget to display your upcoming schedule.
+The JSON file could then be read by (for example) a desktop widget to display your upcoming schedule.

 ## Prerequisites
 - Python 3.8+